restify/node-restify/docs/guides/server.md

 restify routing, in 'basic' mode, is pretty much identical to express/sinatra, in that HTTP verbs are used with a parameterized resource to determine what chain of handlers to run.
 Values associated with named placeholders are available in `req.params`.
-That values will be URL-decoded before being passed to you.
+Those values will be URL-decoded before being passed to you.

 ```js